 - Calf stretch on stairs.
 Stand on the stairs, holding a handrail or placing your hand on the wall for support.
 Place the ball of one foot on the stair.
 Lower your heel down toward the step below, until you feel a gentle pull in your calf.
 Switch legs.

 - Knee pull.
 Lie on your back and flatten the small of your back onto the floor.
 Bend one knee and pull your bent leg toward your chest, until you feel a pull in your lower back.
 Try to keep your head on the floor, but do not strain yourself.
 Gently lower your leg, and then repeat with your other leg.

 - Groin stretch.
 Lie on your back with your knees bent and the soles of your feet together.
 Slowly lower your knees to the floor until you feel a gentle pull in your groin and inner thighs.

-- Overhead arm pull.
-Lock your fingers together, with your palms facing out (or hold onto a towel so your hands are shoulder width apart).
+- Overhead arm pulls.
+Lock your fingers together, with your palms facing out (or hold onto a towel so your hands are shoulder-width apart).
 Extend your arms out in front of you with your elbows straight.
 Lift your arms to shoulder height.
 Raise your arms overhead until you feel a gentle pull in your chest or shoulders.

 - Side bends.
-Stand straight with your legs about shoulder width apart.
+Stand straight with your legs about shoulder-width apart.
 Reach over your head with one arm, elbow bent, sliding the opposite arm and hand down your thigh, toward your knee.
 Hold the stretch until you feel a gentle pull at your side.
-Repeat with other side.
+Repeat with another side.

 How Can I Avoid Over Doing It?